rzCodec/NewsApp_ArchitectureComponents/README.md

 # NewsApp_ArchitectureComponents

 An app that uses a RESTful API to webscrape business and financial news.
-Then the user can save and view these news articles later or delete them.
+The user can save and view these news articles later or delete them.

 Technologies that I have learned from creating this app.